fedesoria/docs/sites/default/content/db/index.md

 }
 ```

-The `db` tag could be used to pass additional options for properties.
-You can
+Use the `db` to pass additional options for properties.
+You can specify more
-specify more than one option by separating them using commas:
+than one option by separating them using commas:

 ```go
 type Foo struct {